 The National Institute for Health Research (NIHR) Clinical Research Network is delighted to announce the winners of the research awards run in partnership with the Faculty of Intensive Care Medicine (FICM).
 The awards, for members of the FICM, recognise research active consultants, specialty and associate doctors and trainees that are demonstrating clinical leadership, excellence and innovation in delivering NIHR research.

 Dr Matt Wise, Consultant Critical Care, Cardiff and Vale University Health Board won the Established Clinician award and Dr Duncan Chambler, Consultant in Anaesthesia and Intensive Care Medicine, Dorset County Hospital NHS Foundation Trust won the Early Career Consultant award.

-Applicants are required to outline their contribution to the leadership of several NIHR Clinical Research Network Portfolio studies with particular weight being attached to:
+Applicants were required to outline their contribution to NIHR Clinical Research Network Portfolio studies with particular weight being attached to:

 “The high standard of critical care services is made possible by the quality research conducted in the field by, among others, our consultant and trainee doctors.
 The Faculty of Intensive Care Medicine is delighted to work with the NIHR to fund these two research awards to help recognise such achievements.”